The best outdoor dining spots in greater Manchester

 Bedford Village Inn in Bedford

 The extensive wine list, the great service and inventive food can also be found outdoors at the Bedford Village Inn.
 The private patio space is surrounded with plantings and heaters if the weather is a bit nippy.
 What to expect: Patio is open for breakfast, lunch and dinner with occasional entertainment.
-Right next door is the BVI's latest venture, the Grand, which also features a lovely patio.
+Right next door is the Grand, which also features a lovely patio.
 The menu is a bit smaller, but is a perfect spot for drinks and small bites.

 2 Olde Bedford Way in Bedford